zerotier/docs/docs/zerotier/manual.md

 unicast traffic (no multicast or broadcast) using 6plane format NDP-emulated IPv6 addresses.
 In addition an ad-hoc network ID encodes an IP port range.
-UDP packets and TCP SYN (connection open) packets are only allowed to desintation ports within the encoded range.
+UDP packets and TCP SYN (connection open) packets are only allowed to destination ports within the encoded range.

 For example `ff00160016000000` is an ad-hoc network allowing only SSH, while `ff0000ffff000000` is an ad-hoc network allowing any UDP or TCP